-- 3.1 Ladders and stepladders should be included on the College Maintenance Schedule.
-They must each be identifiable and must be inspected frequently by the supervisor who is able to identify likely hazards and faults.
-The results of these inspections should be kept in an inspection log. - 3.2 Before a ladder is used for a task, it must be visually inspected by the intended user to confirm that it is in a safe and sound condition. - 3.3 Ladders must be in a safe and sound condition and must be discarded if there is any doubt whatsoever about their structural condition.
+- 3.1 Ladders and stepladders should be included on the School Maintenance Schedule.
+They should each be identifiable and must be inspected frequently by the supervisor who is able to identify likely hazards and faults.
+The results of these inspections should be kept in an inspection log. - 3.2 Before a ladder is used for a task, it should be visually inspected by the intended user to confirm that it is in a safe and sound condition. - Ladders should be in a safe and sound condition and should be discarded if there is any 3.3 doubt whatsoever about their structural condition.
 On no account must a damaged or unstable ladder be used.